-The Company's auditors for fiscal 2015 were BDO Canada LLP, 60 Columbia Way, Markham, Ontario, Canada, L3R 0C9.
-BDO Canada LLP is independent of the Company in accordance with the applicable rules of professional conduct/code of ethics of The Institute of Chartered Accountants of Ontario.
+The Company's auditors for fiscal 2016 and 2015 were BDO Canada LLP, 60 Columbia Way, Markham, Ontario, Canada, L3R 0C9.
+BDO Canada LLP is independent of the Company in accordance with the applicable rules of professional conduct/code of ethics of The Chartered Professional Accountants of Ontario.